 Instructor: Pastor Jeff Schoch - Thursday evenings at 7 pm

 This class covers what it means to be a Member at Church of the Highlands, as well as our mission, beliefs and theological distinctives.
-It is sometimes held in a single session on a Saturday and other times as a 4-week class on a weeknight.
+It is currently held on the first four Wednesdays of the month at 7 pm.

 *No cost for class